AVSystem/developer-zone/docs/API_documentation/Guides/Make_firmware_upgrade.md

 }
 ```

-If the FOTA task raises an error, the report will look like the following example:
+If the FOTA task raises an error, the report will look similar to this example:

 ```json
 {